-Chamomile: Lovely chamomile, yellow like sunshine with a smell of newly mown grass.
-Freely available as a tea in supermarkets and health food stores.
+Chamomile: Lovely chamomile, yellow like sunshine with the smell of newly mown grass.
+Freely available as tea in supermarkets and health food stores.
 Has a well-earned reputation for inducing feelings of calm and helping to bring restful sleep.

 Withania/Ashwagandha: One of my all-time favourite herbs, Withania seems to have it all.
 Helps healing on so many levels.
 As a favourite adaptogen of mine, I highly recommend it.

 *NB Check with your qualified herbalist or naturopath before taking any herbs as they may interact with prescription medications.

 Essential oils for the immune system

 There are so many beautiful essential oils to choose from, but I want to stick to three of the most commonly used and available ones you may already have in your home.